Baby shower: History

+Ancient and Modern India

-Ancient India In India, a pregnancy ritual has been followed since the vedic ages: an event called simantha, held in the 7th or 8th month.
+In India, a pregnancy ritual has been followed since the Vedic ages: an event called Simantha, held in the 7th or 8th month.
 The mother-to-be is showered with dry fruits, sweets and other gifts that help the baby's growth.
 A musical event to please the baby's ears is the highlight of the ritual, as it was common knowledge that the baby's ears would start functioning within the womb.
 The ritual prays for a healthy baby and mother, as well as a happy delivery and motherhood.